 Speaking of early books, to really understand how books became the shape they are, we have to delve into the history of publishing.
 Before books, there were scrolls, and although many of these scrolls read from top to bottom continuously (most Greek scrolls), some read from left to right in columns (most Egyptian scrolls).
-By folding between these columns and stitching them together on one edge, the first codices were creates, which were the precursor to the modern book.
+By folding between these columns and stitching them together on one edge, the first codices were created, which were the precursor to the modern book.

 View this post on Instagram

 México muestra en la biblioteca el palacio presidencial Qasr Al Watan de Abu Dhabi los libros más antiguos de America.
 Vemos la importancia de transmitir el conocimiento entre diferentes países y generaciones.
 Toda la información en elcorreo.ae. . . #elcorreodelgolfo #abudhabi #codices #america #libros #viejomundo #emiratosarabes #biblioteca @qasralwatantour #noticias #orientemedio